m-uppal/Disaster-Response-Pipeline/README.md

 - data: dataset provided by Figure Eight, 2 csv files comprised of of disaster response messages and message categories
 - process_data.py: ETL pipeline used for data cleaning, feature extraction, and storing data in SQLite database
-- train_classifer.py:machine learning pipeline that loads data, trains model, saves trained model as a pickle file.
+- train_classifer.py: machine learning pipeline that loads data, trains model, saves trained model as a pickle file.
-- run.py:launches Flask web app used to classify messages
+- run.py: launches Flask web app used to classify messages

 ## Results